t3brightside/microtemplate/README.md

 - Section background (colour, image with effects, video)
 - Section scroll in effect
 - Dark mode support
+- Can run with no third party media to be GDPR friendly

 ## Install
 - `composer req t3brightside/microtemplate` or from TYPO3 extension repository **[microtemplate](https://extensions.typo3.org/extension/microtemplate/)**